About Our Service

 If labour has not started within 24 hours you will be reviewed by the doctor.
 The doctor will examine you to assess if your cervix has ripened and if you are suitable for amniotomy.

 If you are not suitable for amniotomy, a decision may be made to administer Prostin gel, to further assist successful induction.
-Your midwife will continue to monitor you and your baby’s well-being.
+Your midwife will continue to monitor you and your baby’s wellbeing.
 You will be reassessed vaginally 6 hours later.

 -